gargoyle/blog/content/post/going-serverless.md

 <span class="value big daysAgo" data-publishedon="{{ .Params.publishedOn | time.Format "2006-01-02T15:04:05Z07:00" }}">0</span>
 ```

-and update the display on the client-side with a bit of JavaScript...
+and update the display on the client-side with a bit of jQuery flavoured JavaScript...

 ```html
 <script>